Testing? Testing? Is this thing working? What even is modern technology? Whatever.~Bennu (Phoenix) of Zau

-Because Sam and I had had a language barrier, I was left to interpret everything she’d ever said when I’d been alive.
-Her wild hand gestures helped me learn her name, but that hadn’t been enough to find her.
+Because Sam and I had a language barrier, I was left to interpret everything she ever said when I was alive.
+Her wild hand gestures as she pointed to herself, then to me, helped us learn each other’s names, but that wasn’t enough to find her.
 I didn’t know where she lived or where she came from.

-As time went on, I heard the tales and rumors told about her.
-They gained momentum, and I realized she was in danger.
+As time went on, I heard the tales and lore told about her.
+The myths gained momentum, becoming more and more outlandish, and I soon realized she was in danger.
 My search became more and more frantic.
 I needed to warn her.
 But she was nowhere to be found.

-It was no surprise to me that the Sibyl was now seen as nothing more than a myth.
-Over a thousand years had passed, but they still feared her.
-They wondered if her ghost would someday come back for them.
-They were morons.
+The Sibyl was now seen as nothing more than a myth, a bogeyman in a nighttime story told to young Casters.
+Over a thousand years had passed, but the Magical Community still feared her like a phantom in the mirror, like a monster in the closet.
+They wondered if her wraith would someday come back for them.
+They prophesied that she would.

-Another two hundred years passed before I found her, but she was just a child.
-She couldn’t even see me.
+My quest spanned more than two millennia before I found her, but she was just a child.
+She couldn’t see or hear me.
 And as creepy as it may sound, I watched her grow up.
-Please don’t tell her I told you that.
-So far as she knows, I found her on her thirteenth birthday when she finally came into her powers.
+(Please don’t tell her I told you that.
+So far as she knows, I found her on her thirteenth birthday, when she finally came into her powers).

-It was a miracle I found her at all, and even that had been a fluke.
+It’s a miracle I found her at all, and even that was a fluke.

-I saw Sarah—Sam’s mother—and had mistaken the woman for my friend.
-Albeit an older, more mature version of Sam, but she really had been an astonishing match for the girl I remembered.
-But then I heard someone say her name, and my hopes were crushed…until Sarah called to her daughter.
+I saw Sarah—Sam’s mother—first, and mistook the woman for Sam.
+Albeit, an older, more mature version of Sam, but she really had been an astonishing match for the girl I remembered.
+When I heard someone say the woman’s name, my hopes were crushed…until Sarah called to her daughter.

-I knew it was Sam the second I saw her.
-She was a bubbly little eight-year-old.
-But she held the same light I’d seen in her over two thousand years before.
-But shortly thereafter…her mom died, stealing a great deal of her light.
+The second I saw Sam, I knew it was her.
+She was a bubbly little eight-year-old, and she held the same light I’d seen in her eyes and smile over two thousand years before.
+But shortly thereafter…her mom died, stealing a great deal of that light.
 I couldn’t do anything for her, and I felt useless.
-I’d finally found my friend to try to repay the life-debt I owed her, and I was useless to her.
+I finally found her, to try to repay the life-debt I owed her, and I was useless to her.

-It was another five years before she could finally see and speak to me.
-Since then, it’s been almost another five years.
+It was another five years before she could see and speak to me.
+Since then, it’s almost been another five years.
 She’s no little girl anymore.
 She’s an adult…one that acts like an obnoxious child, but I don’t mind—not that I’d ever tell her that.
-If that’s what makes her happy, then I’ll protect her light.
+If that’s what makes her happy, then I’ll keep protecting her light.
 Her light, and her.